andy-paine/credhub-buildpack/README.md

 For example, including an environment variable called `CREDHUB_ENV_FOO: /foo/bar/baz` will provide the application with the `FOO` environment variable with the contents of the secret at `/foo/bar/baz` in CredHub.
 Secrets are looked up based on name (`credhub find -n <name>`).
 When multiple secrets are found, the first returned result is used and a warning output to the logs.

+## Testing

+There are some simple tests in the `tests/` directory for making sure this release works as expected and for allowing for some TDD when making changes.
+These expect a CredHub server to be stood up and the correct `CREDHUB_` credentials for authenticating against the server to be present.
+A simple way to get this working is to use [BUCC](https://github.com/starkandwayne/bucc)